 Behind the Tian Tan Buddha and the Po Lin Monastery is a hidden gem.
-The Wisdom path is a series of wooden columns inscribed with verses from the Buddhist Heart Sutra that line the pathway through beautiful, peaceful surroundings at the base of Lantau Peak.
-The Wisdom Path is a short walk from the Big Buddha and is often overlooked by visitors.
+The Wisdom path is lined by a series of wooden columns inscribed with verses from the Buddhist Heart Sutra.
+The pathway passes through beautiful, peaceful surroundings at the base of Lantau Peak and is a short walk from the Big Buddha.
+But the Wisdom Path is often overlooked by visitors.

-How to visit the giant Buddha in Hong Kong
+How to visit the Big Buddha in Hong Kong